Skip to main content

 PhD fellow

-People with hand osteoarthritis represent a large and growing patient group in rheumatology outpatient clinics.
-There is yet no cure for hand osteoarthritis, and pharmaceutical treatment is primarily aimed at symptom relief.
-Other recommended treatments include occupational therapy, which involves providing information, hand exercises, thumb orthoses, and guidance on the use of assistive devices and ergonomic work techniques.
-For those with advanced osteoarthritis in the thumb base joint, surgical intervention may be offered.
-Recent studies show that occupational therapy for hand osteoarthritis is effective in reducing pain and fatigue, as well as improving hand strength and activity performance.
+People with hand osteoarthritis are a large and growing group of patients at rheumatology outpatient clinics.
+There is currently no cure for hand osteoarthritis, and drug treatment is mainly symptomatic.
+Other recommended treatment is occupational therapy, which includes information, hand training, fitting of support splints and guidance in the use of assistive devices and ergonomic work techniques, while those with advanced osteoarthritis in the thumb's root joint should be offered surgery.
+Recent studies show that occupational therapy for hand osteoarthritis is effective in terms of reduced pain and fatigue, and improved hand strength and activity performance.

-The traditional pathway patients with hand osteoarthritis in Norway is that they are diagnosed by a general practitioner in primary health care, who increasingly refers the patient on to outpatient assessment in specialist health care.
-This assessment is usually carried out by a rheumatologist, who often refers the patient on to an occupational therapist for further measures.
+The traditional treatment course for patients with hand osteoarthritis in Norway is that they are diagnosed by a GP in the municipal health service, who in some cases refers the patient for outpatient assessment in the specialist health service.
+This assessment is usually carried out by a rheumatologist, who often refers the patient to an occupational therapist for further measures.

-Many rheumatology departments in Norway have waiting lists, partly because there are too few rheumatologists.
-The main aim of this project is to develop a new, safe and feasible patient course for patients with hand osteoarthritis.
+Many rheumatology departments in Norway have waiting lists, partly due to too few rheumatologists.
+The main goal of this project is to develop a new, safe and feasible patient pathway for patients with hand osteoarthritis.

-Together with knowledge from previous research, the results from the two sub-studies have formed the basis for developing a proposal for a new course of treatment for patients with hand osteoarthritis (sub-study three, led by Professor Anne Therese Tveter).
-Here, an expert group with user representatives, clinicians and researchers participated in a controlled voting process (Delphi process) to prepare proposals for a new course and strategies for implementing this course.
+Together with knowledge from previous research, the results from the two sub-studies have formed the basis for developing a proposal for a new treatment course for patients with hand osteoarthritis (sub-study three, led by Professor Anne Therese Tveter).
+Here, an expert group with user representatives, clinicians and researchers participated in a controlled voting process (Delphi process) to develop proposals for a new course and strategies for implementing this course.

-Patients over 18 years of age with hand osteoarthritis, who were referred for treatment at Diakonhjemmet hospital or Martina Hansens Hospital have participated in the first part of the study.
+Patients over the age of 18 with hand osteoarthritis, who were referred for treatment at Diakonhjemmet Hospital or Martina Hansens Hospital, participated in the first part of the study.

-In the second part of the study, rheumatologists, occupational therapists and patients with hand osteoarthritis at Diakonhjemmet Hospital, Martina Hansens Hospital, Rheumatism Hospital Lillehammer and St. Olav's Hospital.
+The second sub-study involved rheumatologists, occupational therapists, and patients with hand osteoarthritis at Diakonhjemmet Hospital, Martina Hansens Hospital, Lillehammer Rheumatism Hospital, and St. Olavs Hospital.

-In the third part of the study, national and international experts on hand osteoarthritis participated; user assistants, clinicians and researchers.
+In the third sub-study, national and international experts on hand osteoarthritis participated; user advocates, clinicians and researchers.

-Recruitment of participants for all partial studies has ended.
+Recruitment of participants for all sub-studies has been completed.

-The results of the project are continuously analyzed and published in English-language scientific journals.
+The results of the project are being analyzed continuously and published in English-language scientific journals.
 Below are links to English summaries of the four articles published so far.

 PUBLICATIONS